EDIorg/ecocomDP/documentation/instructions/README.md

 ## Archive the L0 dataset
 [back to top](#contents)

-It is a good practice to archive the L0 version of your dataset “as is” before converting it to L1.
-The L0 may contain information that will be lost from the L1.
-Create EML metadata for your L0 and upload your data and metadata to the Environmental Data Initiative repository using [the `EMLassemblyline`](https://github.com/EDIorg/EMLassemblyline).
+If the L0 dataset you are converting isn't already archived in the EDI Data Repository, you should consider archiving it “as is” before converting it to L1.
+Often the L0 format is easier to update with new data and is of a format that best suits a projects needs.
+Archive the L0 by creating EML metadata with the [`EMLassemblyline`](https://github.com/EDIorg/EMLassemblyline), then upload the data and metadata to EDI.
+Uploading requires a user account.
+Contact EDI to get an account (info@environmentaldatainitiative.org).

 ## Update taxonomy data
 [back to top](#contents)